 Each public charter school operates under a charter contract.
 The initial term for all charter contracts is six years while subsequent terms can range from three to ten years.
 In the final year of a charter contract term, the SPCSA evaluates the academic performance, financial solvency, and organizational compliance of schools to determine whether to renew the contract.
 This includes reviewing data and information going back to the inception of the school, including but not limited to: academic, financial and organizational performance ratings; site evaluation reports; and regular compliance submissions.
 The factor most heavily weighted in determining whether to renew a school is academic performance.
 Specifically, the Authority board holds schools accountable for consistent performance that is 'adequate,' or is 3 star-rated or higher, during the renewal process.
-In December of 2022, the SPCSA approved the renewal of 8 charter contracts for terms ranging from three to nine years.
+In November of 2023, the SPCSA Board approved the renewal of three charter contracts for terms ranging from three to nine years.
 Below is a summary of charter contracts that will expire over the next five years and performance of the schools under those contracts.
-Additional detail is available in Appendix C.
+Additional details are available in Appendix C.

-Contract Ending June 2024 Contract Ending June 2025 Contract Ending June 2026 Contract Ending June 2027 Contract Ending June 2028 of Charter Contracts Up for Renewal 3 8 12 8 7 % Index Score 6 50+ for campuses of Contracts Up for Renewal 7 80.0% 83.3% 61.5% 80.0% 100.0%
+Contract Ending June 2025 Contract Ending June 2026 Contract Ending June 2027 Contract Ending June 2028 Contract Ending June 2029 of Charter Contracts Up for Renewal 8 11 8 8 6 % of School Campuses Up for Renewal With Star Rating of 3 or Higher 83.7% 72.2% 33.3% 54.5% 83.3%